marvel-nccr/quantum-mobile/docs/developers/build-cloud.md

-# Build a cloud VM
+# Build a Cloud VM

 In the following, we explain how to install Quantum Mobile on your own virtual machine in the cloud.